Capcom Cup: 2016

 Capcom Cup 2016 is to be held in December 2016.
 32 players will qualify for the tournament by winning one of the eleven Capcom Pro Tour Global Premier Events, Evo 2016, one of the four regional events, or by scoring high on the Points Leaderboards.
 Street Fighter V was released shortly before the start of the 2016 Capcom Pro Tour and has replaced Ultra Street Fighter IV during this season.

-Capcom Cup 2016 was held over December 2 and 3 of that year.
+Capcom Cup 2016 was held on December 2 and 3 of that year.
 The top 32 to top 8 portion of the tournament was held on December 2 at the esports Arena in Santa Ana, California, while the top 8 portion was held on December 3 at that year's PlayStation Experience at the Anaheim Convention Center in Anaheim, California.
 The tournament was eventually won by NuckleDu, defeating Ricki Ortiz in the finale.

 2017

 Capcom moved away from auto-qualification spots in Capcom Pro Tour 2017.
 This was done to simplify the Pro Tour, as confusion arose around the Global and Regional Leaderboards throughout the 2016 season.
 Capcom's Neidel "Haunts" Crisan also noted in November 2016 that CPT 2017 may host fewer events than the 2016 season.

-Saúl Antonio Mena "MenaRD" from the Dominican Republic, with only 17 years old, won the Capcom Cup 2017.
-He won 3-1 to Tokido from Japan.
-In his road to confront Tokido, he beat famous pro-player as Daigo The Beast, Nemo, Itazan and the previous Capcom Cup winner Xian.
+Saúl Antonio Mena "MenaRD" from the Dominican Republic, at only 17 years old, won the Capcom Cup 2017.
+He won 3-1 against Tokido from Japan.
+In his road to confront Tokido, he beat famous pro-players such as Daigo The Beast, Nemo, Itazan, and the previous Capcom Cup winner Xian.